Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 * [Terminologies](#terminologies)

 ## What is Open Source
-The term Open Source means the source code of the software is freely available to its users and anyone can modify it.
-Open Source softwares can also be redistributed after modifying the original software.
-The Open Source softwares are usually available to the users for free, these softwares have no licensing fee or other restrictions as they use [open source licenses](https://en.wikipedia.org/wiki/Open-source_license).
-To know the detailed definition of Open Source you can visit this [link - opensource.org](https://opensource.org/osd).
+The term Open Source means the source code of the software is freely available to its users, and anyone can modify it.
+Open Source software can also be redistributed after modifying the original software.
+The Open Source Softwares are usually available to the users for free, and this software has no licensing fee or other restrictions as they use [open source licenses](https://en.wikipedia.org/wiki/Open-source_license).
+To know the detailed definition of Open Source, you can visit this [link - opensource.org](https://opensource.org/osd).

 Few examples of open source softwares which you might be using on a daily basis are: